Skip to content

 • Minimum 10 hours of instruction per week

-What happens if my child decides not to attend post-secondary school?
+What happens if my child decides not to attend post-secondary program?

 Things can change, we know.
 So, if your child chooses a different path besides post-secondary education, you have options.
-The first suggestion is to keep the plan open, in case your child has a change of heart.
-Your plan can stay open for a period of 35 years after opening!
+The first suggestion is to keep the RESP open, in case your child has a change of heart.
+Your plan can stay open for 35 years after opening!

 How long can my RESP remain open?